Trump-endorsed Senate candidate Bernie Moreno faults rival for distancing himself from Harris

 “If Kamala Harris steps foot into Ohio, Sherrod Brown's going to run into his basement and tell Connie (Schultz, his wife) not to answer the door,” Moreno said, to laughter.

+Brown’s campaign said that he is supportive of Harris and her campaign.

+“Sherrod is supporting her and is excited to see so many people engaged in the process," campaign spokesperson Reeves Oyster said in an email.
+“He’s glad we’re having a conversation about the Dignity of Work and standing up for hard-working Americans.”
+The ”dignity of work" is a key Brown campaign theme.

-Since Brown last ran, the former bellwether state has tagged strongly to the right, twice supporting Republican Donald Trump for president by wide margins.
+Since Brown last ran, the former bellwether state has tacked strongly to the right, departing from the national result in 2020 for the first time in half a century by supporting Republican Donald Trump for president by a wide margin.
+Moreno was critical at the time of Trump's claims that the election was fraudulent, posting to social media that making such assertions without proof could do “potentially irreparable harm" to the country.

-That led him, even before Harris became the nominee, to distance himself from President Joe Biden's administration by highlighting his work — including with the state's junior senator, Republican vice presidential nominee JD Vance — on bipartisan bills and legislation he sponsored that Trump signed into law.
+In the wake of the state's political shift, Brown had already begun to distance himself from President Joe Biden's administration even before Harris became the nominee.
+He did so by highlighting his work — including with the state's junior senator, Republican vice presidential nominee JD Vance — on bipartisan bills and legislation he sponsored that Trump signed into law.

 Given the short time frame of this year's presidential race, and Ohio's current politics, it's unlikely that Harris will make any campaign stops in the state.